-Center Parcs development threat to Oldhouse Warren Ancient Woodland
+Center Parcs and Oldhouse Warren

-We wrote to the Center Parcs CEO in October this year expressing our concerns, but only received a short response, acknowledging receipt of our letter but saying nothing of the content.
+We wrote to the Center Parcs CEO in October 2021 expressing our concerns, but only received a short response, acknowledging receipt of our letter but saying nothing of the content.
 This is thoroughly disappointing given that Center Parcs claim they are committed to maintaining and enhancing wildlife and wild habitats.

 - The proposed site at Oldhouse Warren is entirely ancient woodland, an irreplaceable habitat that has been around for centuries and potentially millennia.
 It must be protected, not destroyed.

 - Development in ancient woodland is prohibited unless there are “wholly exceptional reasons.”
 Building on ancient woodland goes directly against national planning policy and all the relevant local plans and policies in Sussex

 - Building here would damage a protected AONB landscape.
 Oldhouse Warren forms part of the historic Worth Forest, an ancient woodland landscape within the High Weald AONB.
 The government’s own definition of an AONB is a “fine landscape…whose distinctive character and natural beauty are so outstanding that it is in the nation’s interest to safeguard them.”